kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 In addition, there is a special `kubectl autoscale` command for creating a HorizontalPodAutoscaler object.
-For instance, executing `kubectl autoscale rs foo --min=2 --max=5 --cpu-percent=80` will create an autoscaler for replication set *foo*, with target CPU utilization set to `80%` and the number of replicas between 2 and 5.
+For instance, executing `kubectl autoscale rs foo --min=2 --max=5 --cpu-percent=80` will create an autoscaler for ReplicaSet *foo*, with target CPU utilization set to `80%` and the number of replicas between 2 and 5.

 ## Implicit maintenance-mode deactivation